SAP-samples/abap-cheat-sheets/02_Structures.md

 ... a database table into a structure.
 A `SELECT` loop can be specified by using the syntax `SELECT ...
 ENDSELECT.`.
 In the simple example below, the line that is found and returned in a structure, which is declared inline, can be further processed.
+From performance perspective, it is advised to avoid of this syntax.
 A `SELECT` loop might also have an internal table as data source.
 ``` abap
 SELECT FROM zdemo_abap_fli